-Anyway, doodling in the chemistry class, poking her face out from the window in the physics class and a sunken head sealed with ambitions in computer class; Adira stayed perennially consumed in her own thoughts after that deft “NO” she’d received from her father.
-This was her class 12 and certainly, Indian parents hardly take this academic session with a pinch of salt let alone playing cricket simultaneously.
+Holding conversation with peers drowned into dullness as she instead spent her schooling hours by doodling in the chemistry class, poking her face outside the window in the physics class and with a sunken head sealed with ambitions in the computer class.
+Adira stayed perennially consumed in her own thoughts after that deft “NO” she’d received from her father.
+This was her class 12 and doubtlessly, Indian parents hardly take this academic session with a pinch of salt let alone playing cricket simultaneously.

-Eyes welled up night after night as the pillows grew moist with grief only her heart knew.
+Eyes welled up night after night as the pillows grew moist with grief only her heart knew about.
 Even today, she can’t recapitulate a single moonlit sky which didn’t give her sleep out of dreariness.
 Dreariness as a byproduct of incessant tears and frothful fears.
 Every morning that she got up, her feet trembled while getting down from bed.
-They were shy of crashing on the floor while standing… They were incapable of carrying her own weight now.
+They were shy of crashing on the floor, on landing… Quite incapable of carrying her own weight now.

-So she survived this woeful academic session, secured admission in a college and now thought to give a second shot to her passion.
+So she survived this woeful academic session, secured admission in a decent college and then thought to give a second shot to her passion.
 She was worried whether her parents would allow her to play cricket this time around or not.
-Energy to fight more battles at home had almost drained in the past two years.
-So she put this little clandestine in her belly and hit another cricket field.
+And energy to fight more battles at home had almost drained her mentally in the past two years.
+So, she put this little clandestine in her belly and hit another cricket field.

 Life in this new second home was different.
-Here, she met a huge variety of players.
-From the ones who were just playing because they took admission under sports quota to the ones who’d travelled from their villages to a metro like Delhi in search of better facilities, exposure and recognition.
-Every girl here had her own story which is quite usual but still felt magical.
+Here, she met a wider pool of players.
+From the ones who were just playing because they took admission under sports quota to the ones who’d travelled miles from their villages to a metro like Delhi in search of better facilities, exposure and recognition; every girl here had her own story which is quite usual yet, felt magical.

 Adira had saved quite a few bucks over the recent years such that she could afford coaching fees, cricketing whites and shoes.
 She spent the initial few months borrowing cricket kit from her peers and often missed college to reach the ground.

 Realities were appearing to converge with her expectations as she played quite a few inter college matches and many practice games.
-But, she started realising that she can’t go really far by playing this hide and seek game at home.
+But soon she realized that she can’t go really far by playing this hide and seek game at home.